yiminghe/ot-tree/README.md

-# ot-tree
+# Tree OT Type

 The Tree OT type can be used to edit arbitrary Tree Structure.

-It follows https://github.com/ottypes/docs, can be used with sharedb.
+For documentation on the spec this type implements, see [ottypes/docs](https://github.com/ottypes/docs), so it can be used with [sharedb](https://github.com/share/sharedb).

 ## Usage